warmana/cloudant-docs-fork/source/includes/api/_document.md

 <aside class="warning" role="complementary" aria-label="avoiddeletinglots">In general,
 you should try to design and implement your applications to perform the minimum necessary amount of deletion.</aside>

-#### Advanced purging of 'tombstone' documents
+#### Advanced removal of 'tombstone' documents

-The simple purging technique described previously works well so long as documents are not being updated in the source database while the replication takes place.
+The simple removal technique described previously works well, so long as documents are not being updated in the source database while the replication takes place.

-If updates _are_ made during replication, it is possible that a complete document is replicated to the target database as normal, then deleted from the source database, leaving a tombstone.
+If updates _are_ made during replication, it is possible that a complete document is replicated to the target database as normal, but is also deleted from the source database, leaving a tombstone.
 The problem is that the tombstone is not replicated across to the target database, because it is excluded by the filter.